Viveckh/Veniqa/README.md

 ## Contribution :pray:

-We are currently in the process of building test suites, and writing extensive documentation geared towards developers.
-In the meantime, any Pull Requests/Bug Fixes/Issues found are appreciated.
+We are looking for contributors to develop extensive test suites, and also address some of the enhancement roadmaps outlined in the issues page.
+Any Pull Requests/Bug Fixes/Issues found are appreciated.

 Refer to the Quickstart Guide above to get up and running in minutes.